trbabb/geomc/doc/style_guide.md

 Exceptions
 ----------

-Avoid using exceptions for control flow and error handling, especially where it will suffice perfectly well to return conditional objects or `[[nodiscard]]` error codes.
+Avoid using exceptions for control flow and error handling, especially where it will suffice perfectly well to return conditional objects or `[[nodiscard]]` error enums.
 Returned values make it much easier for control flow to be reasoned about locally.

 Types
 -----